sridurgeshv/HMS/README.md

 ### Note

-As we are using local storage to fetch details so it is possible that you have to login twice to be redirected to patient dashboard.
+Since details are fetched from local storage, you may need to log in twice after a page refresh to access the patient dashboard.
+If you see a successful login alert but aren’t redirected, manually navigate to /patient/dashboard or the relevant dashboard.

 # 👨‍⚕️ Doctor Portal